-Upon his return to Malaysia, he joined Baker Tilly Malaysia and led a team of forty (40) specialise in IPO engagements and also, actively involved in various corporate exercises, e.g. business restructuring, merger and acquisition (M&A), reverse takeover (RTO), transfer listing, financial due diligence, regularisation plan for PN17 company, fund raising etc.
+Upon his return to Malaysia, he joined Baker Tilly Malaysia as the Director of the Transaction Reporting department.
+He was then promoted to partner in 2017 and led a team of forty (40) specialise in IPO engagements and also, actively involved in various corporate exercises, e.g. business restructuring, merger and acquisition (M&A), reverse takeover (RTO), transfer listing, financial due diligence, regularisation plan for PN17 company, fund raising etc.